 - ADHD Specialist certificate

-- Served on board of National Association of Professional Organizers
+- Served on the national board of the National Association of Productivity and Organizing Professionals

-- The CPO-CD & CPO certifications require extensive continuing education
+- The CPO certifications require extensive continuing education

-- NAPO & ICD have valuable yearly conferences – I have been a presenter at both.
+- National Association of Productivity & Organizing Professionals (NAPO) & Institute for Challenging Disorganization (ICD) have valuable yearly conferences – I have been a presenter at both.

 In the corporate world, I teach productivity and time management seminars.
 As a productivity expert, I have been quoted in the Wall Street Journal, Reader’s Digest and on WBIR-TV (NBC affiliate, Knoxville, TN).
 For many years, I wrote a regular column for the Knoxville Business Journal.
-I teach classes on organization and productivity at the University of Tennessee, Knoxville.
+I taught classes on organization and productivity at the University of Tennessee, Knoxville for 15 years.

 People often ask me about my office.
 It is located about 50 feet from my house and I call it the “Biltmore Birdhouse”.
 While it was being built, some house wrens moved in, and I could just see them thinking that they had found themselves a house the size of The Biltmore House in Asheville, North Carolina.
 Anyone is welcome to stop by and give me some gardening advice; I always could use it.